FREQUENTLY ASKED QUESTIONS

 What is the best time to spot Orcas and Whales in Norway?

-- During our trips in November/January we have the best possibilities to see whales and orcas.
+- During our trips from October untill February you have the best possibilities to see whales and orcas.

 What gear is included during the Winter Whales of Norway trip?

-- For this trip we provide: hoots, gloves, dry suit, fins, mask & snorkel and boots.
+- For this trip we provide: hoods, gloves, dry suit, fins, mask & snorkel and boots.

 - Warmtec undergarment is not included in the price but can be rented on board.

 How rough can the weather get?

 - Our trips are during winter, it can be breathtakingly beautiful but it can be also rainy and stormy.

 - This depends how the weather will be during the trip.
 Please see answer above.